cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Insights/_index.md

 - **Resolution Rate of Critical and High Pentest Findings:** This metric shows the percentage of your Critical and High-severity pentest findings that are Resolved (Fixed or Accepted Risk).
    - ℹ️ **How to use this data:** Use this to understand how effectively your team is addressing the most severe findings compared to industry peers.
 A higher percentage indicates a more efficient remediation process.

 - **Percentage of Pentest Findings that are Critical & High:** This is the proportion of all your reported findings that are classified as Critical or High-severity.
    - ℹ️ **How to use this data:** This helps you assess the overall severity of findings discovered in your assets compared to the industry.
 A lower percentage might suggest more robust security controls upfront or a different risk profile.

 - **Median Time to Remediate (MTTR) Critical & High Pentest Findings:** The median number of days from when a Critical or High-severity finding is reported until it's Resolved (Fixed or Accepted Risk).
    - ℹ️ **How to use this data:** This metric is crucial for evaluating your team's agility and response time to critical threats.
 A lower median time signifies faster remediation and reduced exposure windows.

-- **Median Age of Unresolved Findings:** The median age (in days) of your open Critical and High-severity Pending Fix findings.
+- **Median Age of Unresolved Critical & High Pentest Findings:** The median age (in days) of your open Critical and High-severity Pending Fix findings.
 This metric is compared against the half-life benchmark from the State of Pentesting Report.
    - ℹ️ **How to use this data:** Use this to understand the longevity of your most severe unaddressed risks.
 Comparing it to the half-life benchmark helps you see if your critical findings are lingering longer than industry averages, prompting you to prioritize and expedite resolution.